 Winchester College, founded by William of Wykeham in 1382, is one of the world’s most famous and distinguished schools.
-Public access to the school's rich heritage and expertise is a priority and this Autumn we are delighted to be hosting a number of community events, including numerous talks and tours for Heritage Open Days.
-Read more
+Public access to the school's rich heritage and expertise is a priority and we host community events throughout the year, including a rich programme of talks and tours for Heritage Open Days.

 Located in the historic surrounds of England’s medieval capital, the school is fortunate to maintain 11 acres of formal gardens and more than 80 listed buildings.
 Many of these buildings are of national importance and all are in current use.
 More information on the school's location and buildings can be found here.